Protecting Florida’s Diversity

 2. Be responsible

-Pet Owners: Pets can be our loving companies, however some may find themselves in a situation where they can no longer care for a pet.
+Pet Owners: Pets are our loving company; however, some may find themselves in a situation where they can no longer care for a pet.
 Although releasing them into the wild may seem like a logical route, it is not.
 The release of a non-native species into an new ecosystem may have adverse effects.
 Organizations like the Exotic Pet Amnesty Program and the Humane Society can help find your pet a new loving home.

 Exotic Species Hotline: 1-888-483-4681